 Whichever route to this NNR you choose, a stroll along the paths on the banks of the river is a real treat.
 In spring the woodland is full of flowers and birdsong, and in autumn there is a wide variety of colourful fungi to enjoy.

-The site is managed jointly by the Countryside Council for Wales (CCW) and the Wildlife Trust of South and West Wales (WTSWW).
+The site is managed jointly by Natural Resources Wales (NRW) and the Wildlife Trust of South and West Wales (WTSWW).

 For the north bank - from Cardigan take the A484 main route towards Carmarthen.
 At the village of Llangoedmor there is a right hand turn on to an unnamed road which travels around in a semi-circle to Llechryd.
 Approximately 1km (2/3 mile) along this road there is a layby on the right with access into Coedmor NNR.

 For the south bank - there are two points of entry.
 One is from the village of Llechryd, which lies between Cardigan and Cenarth on the A484 Cardigan to Carmarthen road.
 When travelling from Cardigan towards Carmarthen turn right over the River Teifi at the bridge in Llechryd.
 At the far (southern) side of the bridge there is a left turn into a lane with a small layby on the right hand side, where it is sometimes possible to park two or three cars.
 The walk along the southern bank of the Teifi can be accessed from the side of the bridge.